pfriedland/distributed-der/DESIGN_HIGHLEVEL.md

 ### Strategic Outcome

-SCADA becomes a **compliance interface**, not the operational core.
+SCADA becomes a **compliance interface**, focused on reliability requirements not the operational core.
 The SaaS DER platform assumes responsibility for:
 - Fleet orchestration
 - Market optimization